CL(LEGAL) - BUILDINGS, GROUNDS, AND EQUIPMENT MANAGEMENT

-A board shall establish a long-range energy plan to reduce a district's annual electric consumption by five percent beginning with the 2008 state fiscal year and consume electricity in subsequent fiscal years in accordance with the district's energy plan.
+The board shall establish a long-range energy plan to reduce the district's annual electric consumption by five percent beginning with the 2008 state fiscal year and consume electricity in subsequent fiscal years in accordance with the district's energy plan.
 The plan must include:

 - Result in net savings for the district; or

 - Can be achieved without financial cost to the district; and

 - For each strategy identified above, the initial, short-term capital costs and lifetime costs and savings that may result from implementation of the strategy.